 OCTOBER 3, 2013 | by NATHAN BENEFIELD

-Now Conti has a new gig—lobbying for the union representing state liquor store workers, otherwise known as the UFCW.
-The UFCW recently put a million dollars into anti-privatization ads, paid for with taxpayer-collected union dues, so it's no shocker they would hire another high-priced lobbyist.
-Of course, Conti won't be doing anything different from his previous job on the state payroll—see his "Alternatives to Privatization" memo as an example on how he violated the PLCB's supposed neutrality on legislation.
+Joe Conti has a new gig—lobbying for the union representing state liquor store workers, UFCW.
+The UFCW recently put a million dollars into anti-privatization ads, paid for with taxpayer-collected union dues, so it's not shocker they would hire another high-price lobbyist.